NateWeiler/Resources/Docs/Python/Webscraping in Python/Pyodide/docs/development/contributing.md

 We use [pytest](https://pytest.org), driving [Selenium](https://www.seleniumhq.org) as our testing framework.
-Every PR will automatically run through our tests, and our test framework will alert you on Github if your PR doesn’t pass all of them.
+Every PR will automatically run through our tests, and our test framework will alert you on GitHub if your PR doesn’t pass all of them.
 If your PR fails a test, try to figure out whether or not you can update your code to make the test pass again, or ask for help.
 As a policy we will not accept a PR that fails any of our tests, and will likely ask you to add tests if your PR adds new functionality.